 Naturally, their needs and interests extend beyond your products or services.
 A broader understanding of your target customer personas provides the context in which they are searching for a solution you might offer.
-This understanding enables you to get in their mindset when crafting a content strategy, picking publishing platforms, and making media buys.
+Look well beyond their needs for products like yours, and take a holistic view.

 Go Where They Go

 With a handle on your target prospects’ needs and interests, you can begin trying to reach them by growing your presence in places they frequent.
 This could mean online only, or it could be offline, in the form of a networking event or conference.